knodax-labs-demo/openai-in-action/README.md

-# openai-in-action
+# **OpenAI in Action — Companion Code Repository**
-Source code for the book OpenAI in Action by KnoDAX (https://www.amazon.com/dp/B0DQB8XXGJ
+This repository contains source code from the book OpenAI in Action by KnoDAX.

 **Note: This is a read-only repository for the book OpenAI in Action.
 External pull requests and contributions are not accepted.**